ujihisa/okta-scim-beta/README.md

 ## Rate Limiting

-Some customer actions, such as adding hundreds of users at once, will result in large bursts of HTTP requests to your SCIM API.
+Some customer actions, such as adding hundreds of users at once, causes large bursts of HTTP requests to your SCIM API.
 For scenarios like this, we suggest that your SCIM API return rate limiting information to Okta via the [HTTP 429 Too Many Requests](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#429) status code.
-This will help Okta throttle the rate at which SCIM requests are made to your API.
+This helps Okta throttle the rate at which SCIM requests are made to your API.

 For more details on rate limiting requests using the HTTP 429 status code, see [section 4](https://tools.ietf.org/html/rfc6585#section-4) of [RFC 6585](https://tools.ietf.org/html/rfc6585).

-## SCIM Features not implemented by Okta
+## SCIM Features Not Implemented by Okta

-The following features are not yet supported by Okta:
+The following features are currently not supported by Okta:

 ### DELETE /Users/{id}

 Deleting users via DELETE is covered in
 [section 3.6](https://tools.ietf.org/html/rfc7644#section-3.6) of the [SCIM 2.0 Protocol Specification](https://tools.ietf.org/html/rfc7644).

-Okta users are never **deleted**, they are **deactivated** instead.
-Because of this, Okta will never make an HTTP DELETE request to a user resource on your SCIM API.
-Instead, Okta will make an HTTP PATCH request to set the `active` setting to `false`.
+Okta users are never **deleted**; they are **deactivated** instead.
+Because of this, Okta never makes an HTTP DELETE request to a user resource on your SCIM API.
+Instead, Okta makes an HTTP PATCH request to set the `active` setting to `false`.

 ### Querying with POST

 The ability to query users with a POST request is described in [section 3.4.3](https://tools.ietf.org/html/rfc7644#section-3.4.3) of the [SCIM 2.0 Protocol Specification](https://tools.ietf.org/html/rfc7644).

-Querying using POST is sometimes useful when your query might contain
-[personally identifiable information](https://en.wikipedia.org/wiki/Personally_identifiable_information) that would be exposed in system logs if used query parameters with a GET request.
+Querying using POST is sometimes useful if your query contains [personally identifiable information](https://en.wikipedia.org/wiki/Personally_identifiable_information) that would be exposed in system logs if used query parameters with a GET request.

-Okta does not yet support this feature.
+Okta currently does not support this feature.

 ### Bulk Operations